5 Best Vitamins To Take Whilst On Birth Control

 Oral contraceptives are among the most commonly used and highly effective drugs in the developed world.
-Research has highlighted however that the widespread use of oral contraceptives may be significantly affecting bodily levels of many essential vitamins and minerals.1-5
+Research has highlighted however that the widespread use of oral contraceptives may be significantly affecting bodily levels of many essential vitamins and minerals.
+You might be wondering then which vitamins to take while on birth control?
+Read on to find out.1-5

 Read on to find out more about 5 essential nutrients commonly depleted by the pill (what’s worrying is there are many more):